The Academic Program

 I Major in English with a Literature Emphasis

 Gateway requirement: all majors take English 199 and either English 200 or English 231.
 English 199 (Methods of Literary Study) provides foundational methodological training in interpretation; English 200 (The English Literary Tradition I) offers an historical survey of English literature from its origins through the 18th century; English 231 (Inventing America) tracks the development of an American literary tradition from its beginnings through the Civil War.

 Because their writing has been so crucial to the history of literary study and so generative for later writers, we require at least one course wholly devoted to works by Chaucer, Shakespeare, or Milton.

-- To encourage our students to move toward independence and sophistication as they pursue their studies, we require, as capstone experiences, one 300-level seminar in literature and one of the following: a second seminar; a 4-credit special studies course; a relevant 4-credit concentration capstone course; or an honors thesis, to be completed in the senior year.
+To encourage our students to move toward independence and sophistication as they pursue their studies, we require, as culminating or capstone experiences, one 300-level seminar in literature and one of the following: a second seminar; a 4-credit special studies course; a relevant 4-credit concentration capstone course; or an honors thesis, to be completed in the senior year.

 II Major in English with a Creative Writing Emphasis